Download my Excel Dashboard

 3. Profitability Drivers

-I don’t think the market is uncertain about Incaps profitability development.
-Incap has shown it can maintain above average profitability even if the top line decreases by double digit like in 2023.
+I don’t think the market that there is uncertainty about Incap’s profitability development.
+Incap has shown it can maintain above average profitability even if the top line decreases by double-digits like in 2023.
 In addition, Incap’s peer Note has been able to post decent margins in 2024 while their revenue is declining some 10% organically.
 This adds to my confidence about Incap’s future margin potential.

 3. Cash Flow Drivers

 In the next years I believe cash conversion will improve and reflect the profitability better.
 This allows for possibly more acquisitions or other investments, while maintaining solid balance sheet.
-It's worth noting that Incap doesn’t pay dividends in any way.
+It's worth noting that Incap doesn’t pay dividends.

 Scenario to returns.